-One of the most critical steps is to find faithful members.
-You want honest, reliable people who will order consistently.
+Gather a group of potential members for your food buying club.
+Select honest, reliable people who will order consistently.
 The number of members you need will depend on the size of their orders and the minimum order threshold of the wholesale supplier.
-To find members, start with friends that you know are frugal.
-Compose an email/flyer with general information about your vision for the group, an initial meeting time and place, and RSVP information.
-Start distributing your email/flyer to people you know from your office, school, clubs, religious organizations, and neighbors.
-When people respond determine what kinds of groceries they are interested in buying.
+Start with friends who you know are frugal.
+Compose an email/flier with general information about your vision for the group, an initial meeting time and place, and RSVP information.
+Distribute your email/flier to people you know from your office, school, clubs, religious organizations, and neighbors.

-Next you will need a good grocery wholesaler.
-Look in the yellow pages under "grocery, wholesale".
-Watch at local establishments for trucks making a grocery delivery.
+Find a food supplier.
+Look in the phone book under "grocery, wholesale" for the numbers of wholesale grocers.
+Watch at local establishments for trucks making a grocery deliveries and either talk to the delivery driver or write down the phone number from the truck.
 Go into local restaurants at off-peak hours and ask for referrals.
 Wholesalers differ in what they offer.
-Some will deliver only dry goods; others offer dry goods and produce; others dry goods, produce and dairy.
-If your group is interested in produce or dairy you might also contact local farmers or gardeners.
-Many suppliers of organic food can be found online.
-Search for "organic food, bulk, deliveries".
-You will find your best deals with suppliers within a day's drive.
+Some will deliver only dry goods, others offer dry goods and produce, and still others offer dry goods, produce and dairy.

 Determine how often you will place group orders and when the first will be.
 This will largely depend on meeting the minimum order threshold set by your wholesale supplier.